Evols/DroneSimulator/architecture.md

 Key types:

-- `UDroneInputSubsystem` – a `UGameInstanceSubsystem` and `FTickableGameObject` that:
+- `UDroneInputSubsystem` – a `UEngineSubsystem` and `FTickableGameObject` that:
   - Registers input devices and maintains their state.
   - Maps device‑specific axis names to logical axes such as throttle/roll/pitch/yaw.
   - Stores calibration data per device and axis.
-  - Provides Blueprint‑callable getters for raw and calibrated values.
+  - Provides Blueprint-callable getters for raw values and calibration state.

+- `UDroneInputLocalPlayerSubsystem` - a `ULocalPlayerSubsystem` that:
+  - Holds per-player precision/throttle configuration.
+  - Dispatches calibrated axes into Unreal input for the owning local player.
 - `FDroneInputProcessor` – processes raw events and forwards them to `UDroneInputSubsystem`.
 - `FHIDInputManager` and `FHIDDevice` (in `Private/Windows`) – low‑level HID polling and enumeration.
 - `FDroneInputCalibrator` / `FDroneInputProfileManager` – helpers for calibration flows and saving/loading profiles.